Elon Musk’s announcement of a semi-autonomous Tesla Model D this past week is one of many autonomous vehicle announcements coming your way…

 - Democratization: Everyone will have access to autonomous vehicles, including those who previously couldn’t drive: kids, senior citizens, disabled and the poorest among us.

-So there you have a glimpse of the future of autonomous cars.
+So there you have a glimpse of the future of autonomous vehicles.
 It’s an area that I am monitoring closely.